oschulz/LazyReports.jl/docs/src/index.md

 lazyreport!(rpt, "Figure 2:", histogram2d(randn(10^4), randn(10^4), format = :png))
 ```

+The lower-level function [`LazyReports.pushcontent!`](@ref) can be specialized to control how objects of specific types are added to reports (e.g. by converting them to Markdown, tables or supported content types first).

 ## Lazy tables

 [`lazytable`](@ref) allows to wrap [Tables](https://github.com/JuliaData/Tables.jl)-compatible object and add custom column labels.